github/developer.github.com/content/changes/2014-06-03-improved-ci-support-for-deployments-api.md

 ---
 kind: change
-title: Deployments API support for combined statuses
+title: Improved CI support for the Deployments API
 created_at: 2014-06-03
 author_name: atmos
 ---

-Today we're making a couple of minor changes to the [Deployments API preview][2].
+Today we're making a few minor changes to the [Deployments API preview][2].
 With the introduction of [combined statuses][4] in a [recent update][3], we noticed a few inconsistencies with the API that we'd like to remedy.

 We're introducing a new parameter called `required_contexts`.
 This parameter accepts an array of named [commit status][5] contexts that are ensured to be in a "success" state before the deployment is created.
 This allows you to verify that more than one system verified your code before you deploy it.